Future Bill and Ted: 69, dudes!

 - Stargate SG-1:

-- In another episode, the team finds a crystal skull inside a chamber filled with radiation and their attempt to examine it results in Daniel being made invisible and immaterial.
+- The team finds a crystal skull inside a chamber filled with radiation, and their attempt to examine it results in Daniel being made invisible and immaterial.
 The rest of the cast has no idea what happened to him until it is revealed that Daniel's grandfather Nick (who had once seen a similar skull and was living in a mental institution) can see him.
 Jack is skeptical, but is convinced by this exchange:

 Daniel: Repeat after me: He's standing right beside me.